Benefits and Drivers

-The case for making our society more universally accessible and usable to all is a compelling one on many fronts.
+The case for making our society more universally accessible and usable to all is compelling on many fronts.
 Universal Design proposes a progressive and evolving approach to the development of inclusive environments that can be accessed, understood and used to the greatest extent possible.
 Not only does Universal Design make good business sense, it also has many compelling social and legal drivers.

-Benefits to the Individual from Universal Design
+Benefits to the Individual

 The human-centred approach to design that Universal Design supports is user-friendly and convenient, but is also respectful of user dignity, rights and privacy.